onnlucky/growatt-to-homeassistant/README.md

 # Growatt to Home Assistant

 This implements a server in nodejs you can run on your local network to which you can point a growatt data logger dongle.
-It will then forward the logs to a home assistant instance.
+It will then forward the logs to a home assistant instance via mqtt.

 You can install it via `make install` on a linux machine based on systemd.
-And configure it with a `/home/homeassistant/.homeassistant/growatt-to-homeassistant.json` file containing:
+And optionally configure it with a `/home/homeassistant/growatt-to-homeassistant.config.json` file.
+The config file can have the following keys (leave out keys for default values):

 ```
 {
-  "host": "HOSTNAME",
+  "host": "MQTT_HOSTNAME",
-  "port": "PORT",
+  "port": "MQTT_PORT",
-  "token": "TOKEN"
+  "username": "MQTT_USERNAME",
+  "password": "MQTT_PASSWORD",
+  "growatt_port": "PORT_TO_LISTEN_ON",
 }
 ```